-For extra teaching opportunities, look for functionality and options not specifically explored in the exercises, such as the List tab on the Map panel in Places view.
+For extra teaching opportunities, look for functionality and options not specifically explored in the exercises.
 Before teaching the remaining exercises in this lesson, point out the basic interface elements used for finding photos in the Organizer:

 - The folder location view Find photos by folder location.
-Move, manage, rename, or delete files and folders from in the Folders panel and the changes are tracked automatically and recorded in the catalog fie. - The Timeline (Window > Timeline) Click a month or set a range to find photos and media files by date, by import batch, or by folder location. - The Text Search box Enter search terms to return matching keywords, file and album names, captions, notes, dates and other embedded text metadata.
+Move, manage, rename, or delete files and folders from the Folders panel with My Folder set to View as Tree.
+The changes are tracked automatically and recorded in the catalog fie. - The Timeline (Window > Timeline) Click a month or set a range to find photos and media files by date, by import batch, or by folder location.